LuizKraisch/flickmemo-api/docs/wiki/wiki.md

 **Trade-off:** Continuously maintaining and updating the API and mobile app to fix bugs, add features, and ensure security can be challenging.

 **Consideration:** While maintainability is crucial for the platform’s longevity, it may require significant resources that could be directed toward other improvements.

+## Deliverables

+All the project is managed using Trello, following a Kanban project, with tasks to keep it organized.

+The deliverables were made by packages, following the FDD methodology, where each one adds more content to the project, including documentation, designs, processes, and code.

+Below is a list of the packages that will be delivered, the month of the delivery, and the content of the packages:

+### Package 1 - August

+* Main documentation finished, including:
+  * Diagrams based on C4 model;
+  * README of the project with all sections;
+  * Use cases described.
+* Design of the main pages of the app finished;
+  * Not including prototypes.
+* Basic structure of the API finished, including:
+  * Structure of the main controllers;
+  * External API Service.

+### Package 2 - September/October

+* API finished, including:
+  * User auth, with Google;
+  * Controllers working;
+  * Unit tests;
+  * CI/CD working.
+* Basic structure of the mobile app finished, including:
+  * Mobile App Flutter repository ready on Github;
+  * Auth section working;
+  * Presentation page ready.

+### Package 3 - November/December

+* Mobile app finished, including:
+  * All main views working;
+  * User main actions working (e.g., add movie, review);
+  * App available in stores (Google Play initially);
+  * CI/CD working.